Retail Sales in Italy

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to revised data released by the National Statistical Institute (Istat) on 14 October, consumer prices dropped 0.2% on a monthly basis in October, following September’s 0.3% decrease, confirming the flash estimate.
+According to provisional data released by the National Statistical Institute (Istat) on 5 January, consumer prices rose 0.4% on a monthly basis in December, contrasting November’s 0.2% drop.

-The IHS Markit manufacturing Purchasing Managers’ Index (PMI) came in at a multi-year high of 57.8 in October, above September’s 56.3 reading.
+The IHS Markit manufacturing Purchasing Managers’ Index (PMI) came in at a strong 57.4 in December, below November’s multi-year high of 58.3.